West Yorkshire Primary Care Workforce & Training Hub

 What is a Primary Care Workforce & Training Hub?

 A PCWTH (Primary Care Workforce & Training Hub) is a practice or group of practices accredited to provide undergraduate and post-graduate multi-professional training placements.
+Have a look at this link for a summary of our story: Yorkshire & Humber Primary Care Workforce & Training Hubs Playbook | PDF to Flipbook (heyzine.com)

 PCWTHs have an integrated learning ethos, placing education, training and development as a core part of everyday work.
 They aim to encourage integrated learning both inter-professionally and between learners at different stages of their learning journey, training and developing the future workforce.